 This program prepares you for employment in support of computer systems in a networked environment.
 You will be prepared to configure, install, maintain, upgrade, troubleshoot, and repair various networked computer systems used in manufacturing and service enterprises.
-You will also be prepared to support hardware areas of computer system communications, such as modems, and related electronics including power supplies, memory, microprocessors, and the interface between the system and peripheral components.
-Additionally, you will be prepared to support software areas of computer operating systems, such as DOS/Windows, and related application software including word processing, spreadsheet and database management.
+You will also be prepared to support hardware areas of computer system communications, such as moderns, and related electronics including power supplies, memory, microprocessors, and the interface between the system and peripheral components.
+Additionally, you will be prepared to support software areas of computer operating systems, such as DOS/ Windows, and related application software including word processing, spreadsheet and database management.
 The Novell NetWare networking courses satisfy Novell's Certified Novell Engineer (CNE) course requirements.
+THe Microsoft networking courses satisfy Microsoft's Certified Systems Engineer (MCSE) course requirements.